Skip to content

 Support for Terragrunt Content Addressable Storage (CAS).

-Allow Terragrunt to store and retrieve state files from a Content Addressable Storage (CAS) system.
+Allow Terragrunt to store and retrieve Git repositories from a Content Addressable Storage (CAS) system.

 Share your experience with this feature in the CAS Feedback GitHub Discussion.
 Feedback is crucial for ensuring the feature meets real-world use cases.
 Please include: